For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 For the record, here's the breakdown of Paspalum PGA Tour victors in the field since 2008:

 Ball-strikers litter the top of leaderboards here from the inaugural 2007 tournament onwards, which is hardly a surprise on a design penned by Greg Norman.
 Since a change to a November slot in the PGA Tour calendar, soft conditions have been the norm here at El Camaleon.
 In 2013 Harris English and 2014 Charley Hoffman (in the final round) overpowered the course.
-However stronger winds last year with similar soft conditions allowed wind specialists Russell Knox and Graeme McDowell the freedom to compete with the longer hitters.
-HSBC Champion Knox had the opportunity to win his second consecutive tournament in 7 days with a par down the 18th, but a bogey placed him in a playoff with the 2010 US Open Champion and Jason Bohn who was a 25/1 shot pre-event.
-G-Mac prevailed and scored his first victory on the PGA Tour for 30 months, boosting his chances of retaining his OWGR top 50 year end position (he eventually finished 57th by year end).
+However stronger winds in 2015 with similar soft conditions allowed wind specialists Russell Knox and Graeme McDowell the freedom to compete with the longer hitters, as well as Jason Bohn who was a 25/1 shot pre-event.
+2016 saw Pat Perez, in only his 3rd appearance coming off a 5 month break for a shoulder injury, pocket only his 2nd PGA Tour win of a long career, defeating 54-hole leader Gary Woodland in a tournament blessed by tranquil conditions and a little cut in the turf.

-OWGR is also an interesting angle to look at this week as we move inexorably towards the close of 2016.
-Since the OHL moved to its November position on the PGA Tour schedule, the tournament has been won by players ranked 68th, 90th and 82nd in the World Rankings.
-Naturally you can put this down to a better field quality with last year's playoff also including Knox (31st) and Bohn (67th).
-This time of year though does traditionally throw up plenty of players who would love to hear the drop of an Augusta invite on their doormat come December, earned via a win here or an OWGR top 50 exemption.
+OWGR is an interesting angle to look at this week as we move inexorably towards the close of 2018.
+Since the event moved to its November position on the PGA Tour schedule, the tournament has been won by players ranked 68th (English), 90th (Hoffman), 82nd (McDowell), 271st (Perez) and 236th (Kizzire) in the World Rankings.
+Both Perez and Kizzire wins seem a little out of kilter, but nearest pursuers across both 2016 and 2017 were 54th (Woodland), 19th (Knox), 35th (Piercy), 10th (Fowler) and 45th (Si Woo Kim) in the OWGR.
+2015's playoff where G-Mac triumphed also included Knox (31st) and Bohn (67th).
+This time of year does traditionally throw up plenty of players who would love to hear the drop of an Augusta invite on their doormat come December, earned via a win here or an OWGR top 50 exemption come close of the year.

 My selections are as follows: